abhijeetchaubey/Youtube/my-youtube/README.md

 Debouncing with 200ms
     -if the diff between 2 key stroke is <200ms - DECLINE the Api call ->200ms make an  API call

+# Cache
+    - To store Cache we need data strucutre to store -> if we store in array[i,ip,iphone] => T.C = o(n)
+        if we use object to store {
+            i:
+            ip:
+            iphone:
+        }  T.C will be =>o(1)

+# Debouncing
+// let's suppose a
+//  key -i is pressed
+//      - render the component
+//        - useEffect();
+//      - Start timer => make api call after 200ms
+// key ip
+//      -destroy the component (useEffect return method call)
+//     -re render the component
+            // -useEffect()
+            // start timer => make api call after 200ms
+            //
+            // setTimeout(200) - make api call